Graduate Course Offerings

 A survey of important analytical and numerical methods for mathematical modeling of engineering and scientific problems.
 Topics include solution of partial differential equations, including methods for linear equations, eigen function expansions and separation of variables; review of multi-variable calculus, including vector analysis; and selected topics in linear algebra, integral transforms and numerical approximation techniques.
 The analysis methods are introduced in the context of typical engineering applications.
 Prerequisites: ordinary differential equations, ME 302.
 3 cr.

-A foundation for thermal analysis is developed in terms of the physical modes of heat transfer and the formulation of math models.
-Theory of heat conduction, single-phase forced and natural convection, phase-change convection, and radiation and modern applications including microelectronics, biothermal and microscale processes are addressed.
-Prerequisite: BSME or equivalent or consent of instructor. fall, 3 cr.
+A foundation for transport analysis is developed in terms of the physical modes of heat and mass transfer and the formulation of math models.
+Theory of diffusion conduction, single-phase forced and natural convection, phase-change convection, modern applications including microscale processes are addressed.
+Prerequisite: BSME or equivalent or consent of instructor.
+Term varies.
+3 credits. fall, Transport Phenomena AOC.

 ME 541, COMPUTATIONAL FLUIDS AND HEAT TRANSFER